*this is a work in progress, if you have other resources please contact Anna Willoughby*

 - CURO Program Research Assistantships and Fellowships (UGA students)

-- OSE Course Credit through ECOL (UGA students)
+- OSE Course Credit through ECOL4960R (UGA students)

 - Department of Biology Course Credit through BIO4960 (UGA students)